 - Immunization Requirements

 High school graduates and GED recipients who have not attended a college, university, or postsecondary institution must apply as entering freshmen.
 Applications should be submitted by February 1, in order to receive full consideration for Lehman scholarships.

-Admission is based on a student’s high school academic average, SAT or ACT scores, number of credits earned in college preparatory classes and the rigor of the academic program.
+Admission is based on a student’s high school academic average, number of credits earned in college preparatory classes and the rigor of the academic program.
 We also review each applicant’s overall academic performance.
 We recommend the following distribution of high school courses:

 - 4 years of English